CHANGES TO VISITING AND OUTPATIENT APPOINTMENTS - Last updated 30 January, 2023 - For the latest mask wearing guidance click here

 - Other considerations for extended/additional visiting should be considered using an individual risk-based approach.

-You MUST not visit or attend an appointment with a patient:
+You MUST not visit or attend an appointment with a patient if you or they:

-- If you have any symptoms of COVID-19.
+- If they have any symptoms of COVID-19.

 Visitors and patients should cleanse their hands on entering and leaving the hospital (this stops other germs) and entering and leaving clinical areas.

-The Trust may have to review restrictions at short notice depending on possible local or national restrictions put in place by Public Health England.
+Please be aware that the Trust may have to reinforce restrictions at short notice depending on possible local or national restrictions put in place by Public Health England.